rknoll/draw/README.md

 This repo does not contain a wordlist or sounds for the game.
 You can provide your own and put them into [data/words.json](data/words.json) and [assets/sounds](assets/sounds) or override the path to those with custom environment variables `WORDS_FILE` (at runtime) and `SOUND_FILES` (at build time).

+## History

+To record per-game history you can pass a folder via the `HISTORY_FOLDER` environment variable at runtime.
+If empty (by default) no history will be recorded.
+At the end of each game the server will generate a json file with the complete history of that game and store it in the folder.